KonnexionsGmbH/db_seeder/README.md

 `db_seeder` allows the generation of dummy data in different databases.
 Currently the following databases are supported:
+- Microsoft SQL Server (relational Database / tested: version 2019)
-- MySQL database (relational Database / tested: version 8.0.20)
+- MySQL Database (relational Database / tested: version 8.0.20)
-- Oracle database (relational Database / tested: version 19c)
+- Oracle Database (relational Database / tested: version 19c)

 The name of the database schema or the database user can be freely chosen.